 When prioritising transport infrastructure delivery in the region, TfN must make decisions based on a knowledge of how those projects and programmes are likely to support or challenge the region's decarbonisation objectives.
-This Decarbonisation Strategy provides a tool to robustly consider how our Investment Programme is performing in this respect.
-It will also provide guidance to support an appropriate sequencing of those investments and the mitigation actions that may be needed to deliver transformational economic growth in line with decarbonisation ambitions.
+The Decarbonisation Trajectory within this Strategy provides a tool to robustly benchmark how our Investment Programme is performing in this respect.
+A planned programmatic assessment will support an appropriate sequencing of those investments and the mitigation actions that may be needed to deliver transformational economic growth in line with decarbonisation ambitions.

-While most of the responsibility for policy implementation lies with national and local government, TfN operates at a geographical and institutional level that allows us to facilitate a regional approach to decarbonisation measures and research, for example, developing a pan-regional electric vehicle charging infrastructure framework .
+While most of the responsibility for policy implementation lies with national and local government, TfN operates at a geographical and institutional level that allows us to facilitate a regional approach to decarbonisation measures and research, for example, developing a pan-regional electric vehicle charging infrastructure framework.
 Indeed, a high proportion of the emissions from private road vehicles is generated by longer distance regional-level trips, with our analysis indicating that around 70% of road transport emissions in the North originating from trips on the Major and Strategic Road Networks.
 This means TfN has both an opportunity and a responsibility to help reduce this significant share of road transport emissions.